Easy Uncertainty Quantification (EasyUQ): Generating Predictive Distributions from Single-valued Model Output: Introduction

-Fig.~\ref{fig:nutshell} illustrates the EasyUQ approach on WeatherBench \cite{Rasp2020}, a benchmark dataset for weather prediction that serves as a running example in this paper.
-Panel a) shows single-valued forecasts of upper air temperature from the HRES numerical weather prediction model run by the European Centre for Medium-Range Weather Forecasts (ECMWF, \cite{Molteni1996}) along with the associated observed temperatures in July 2017.
+Figure~\ref{fig:nutshell} illustrates the EasyUQ approach on WeatherBench \cite{Rasp2020}, a benchmark dataset for weather prediction that serves as a running example in this paper.
+Panel a) shows single-valued forecasts of upper air temperature from the HRES numerical weather prediction model run by the European Centre for Medium-Range Weather Forecasts (ECMWF, \cite{Molteni1996}) along with the associated observed temperatures in February 2017.
 The training data for EasyUQ, which converts the single-valued HRES model output into conditional predictive distributions, comprise the forecast--outcome pairs from 2010 through 2016, as illustrated in the scatter plot in panel c).
-Panel d) shows the EasyUQ predictive distributions for July 2017, which derive from the single-valued HRES forecasts in panel a), and can be compared to the computationally much more expensive ECMWF ensemble forecasts in panel b).
-Panels e) and f) show EasyUQ predictive cumulative distribution functions (CDFs) and Smooth EasyUQ predictive densities when the HRES model output equals 263, 268, and 273 degrees Kelvin, respectively.
-The boxes in panel d) range from the 25th to the 75th percentile of the EasyUQ distribution and generate 50\% prediction intervals, whereas the whiskers range from the 5th to the 95th percentile and form 90\% intervals.
+Panel d) shows the EasyUQ predictive distributions for February 2017, which derive from the single-valued HRES forecasts in panel a), and can be compared to the computationally much more expensive ECMWF ensemble forecasts in panel b).
+To facilitate the comparison, panel c) includes inset diagrams with the ECMWF ensemble and EasyUQ predictive CDFs for two particular days.
+Panels e) and f) show EasyUQ predictive CDFs and Smooth EasyUQ predictive densities when the HRES model output equals 263, 268, and 273 degrees Kelvin, respectively.
+The isotonicity property of the EasyUQ distributions is reflected by the non-intersecting CDFs.
+The boxes in panels b) and d) range from the 25th to the 75th percentile of the distribution and generate 50\% prediction intervals, whereas the whiskers range from the 5th to the 95th percentile and form 90\% intervals.